 Arcade Games: Built fully rendered replications of the classic puzzle games 2048 and Tetris in Java that incorporate user data storage for scores, responsive user controls through keyboard inputs (WASD, UDLR), and various Java data structures and algorithms for game logic.

-Website: Built using HTML, CSS, and GitHub Pages.
+Website: Built using HTML and CSS, hosted on GitHub Pages.
 View the code here.

 Developer Tools: Git, Google Cloud, VS Code, IntelliJ, Xcode, Figma, SwiftUI